Best Excursions in St Maarten

 So you might not know exactly what you want to do yet, but if you chose St Maarten / St Martin, chances are you’re looking for a balance — a few slow beach days, and a few experiences that make the trip feel special.

-This guide will help you make the most of your time in St Maarten — without overthinking it.
+This page is here to help you make the most of your time in St Maarten — without overthinking it.

 Sail, snorkel & rum punch — start with a catamaran day